jakob82/jkb82_codebase/README.md

 # JKB82_codebase
-an SDK containing small snippets and experiences in many language. in the future, focusing on shell, javascript, pythom, and ruby, eventually some c++
+An SDK containing small snippets and experiences in many languages.
+In the future, focusing on shell, Javascript, Python, Ruby, and eventually some C++.